 Until 2004 Kestle Barton was owned and farmed by Boaden Lyne.
 A short film of his reminiscences of Kestle Barton can be seen here.
 Another branch of the Lyne family continues to farm next door at Chy-an-Kestle.
 Andy Lyne has a herd of red Limousin cross cattle that can often be seen grazing in our fields.
 His farm and ours were once a single entity, split during a family difference; neither farm is quite big enough to sustain the herd so using our grassland is a good option for us both.

 In 2013 we were able to buy the western wing of the Farmhouse, so bringing the current land and buildings within the Kestle Barton curtilage into single ownership.
 The cottage as ￼￼￼￼existing was large enough for us to be able to make an Artists’ Apartment for residencies, a two bedroom cottage – now Kestle Cottage – to add to our holiday letting resources, a studio and the Apple Store, a place for meeting and screenings.

-Conservation architect Alison Bunning will continue to work on the buildings at Kestle Barton as we bring Kestle Cottage into use.
+Conservation architect Alison Bunning continued to work on the buildings at Kestle Barton, bringing Kestle Cottage into use in 2014.
 Her work on the barns and Farmhouse is widely admired and award winning.
 At the RIBA South West Town and Country Awards 2011, Alison was presented with the Conservation Award and given, for her, the ultimate accolade of having her work compared to that of the great Venetian architect, Carlo Scarpa.
-On this occasion, it was also said that, ‘The architect navigates with great skill between restoration and contemporary intervention and what characterises both strategies is a profound understanding of the materiality of buildings involved as a generating force for improvements.
+On this occasion, it was also said of Alison that, ‘The architect navigates with great skill between restoration and contemporary intervention and what characterises both strategies is a profound understanding of the materiality of buildings involved as a generating force for improvements.
 Design drawings were produced almost exclusively by hand and this methodical draughting process is likely to be at the root of the innate, practical and poetic understanding of place that the scheme so beautifully demonstrates.’

 Kestle Barton is situated on the footpath between Helford Village and Frenchman’s Creek, on the circular walk.